How it works

 Higher price stability means more consistency, less risk, and therefore a better Wine Lister score.

-We use historical prices provided by Wine Owners to calculate the wine price volatility, by looking at the standard deviation of the wine price over the last 12 months, expressed as a proportion of the average price for that wine over the same period.
+We use historical prices to calculate the wine price volatility, by looking at the standard deviation of the wine price over the last 12 months, expressed as a proportion of the average price for that wine over the same period.